08 1-D Rejection

 workspace = np.ascontiguousarray(values, dtype=np.float32)

-Use validate=False only when you already know the input is a 1-D contiguous float32 or float64 array and any mask/weights have matching length.
-The validated path is the safer default for scripts and notebooks.
+Use validate=False only when you already know the input is a 1-D contiguous float32 or float64 array and any mask has matching length.